-Summary: For children and adults, the RDA for vitamin D is 600 IU (15 mcg).
-The amount is slightly higher for elderly adults, at 800 IU (20 mcg).
+For children and adults, the RDA for vitamin D is 600 IU (15 mcg).
+The amount is slightly higher for older adults, at 800 IU (20 mcg).

-Severe vitamin D deficiency is rare, but mild forms of deficiency or insufficiency are common among hospitalized people as well as the elderly.
+Severe vitamin D deficiency is rare, but mild forms of deficiency or insufficiency are common among people who are hospitalized as well as older adults.

-The most well-known consequences of vitamin D deficiency include soft bones, weak muscles and an increased risk of bone fractures.
-This condition is called osteomalacia in adults and rickets in children (28).
+The most well-known consequences of vitamin D deficiency include soft bones, weak muscles, and an increased risk of bone fractures.
+This condition is called osteomalacia in adults and rickets in children (

-Summary: The main symptoms of vitamin D deficiency include fatigue, weak muscles, soft bones, an increased risk of fractures and susceptibility to infections.
+The main symptoms of vitamin D deficiency include fatigue, weak muscles, soft bones, increased risk of fractures, and susceptibility to infections.

 Vitamin D toxicity is very rare.

-While spending a lot of time in the sun doesn't cause vitamin D toxicity, taking high amounts of supplements may harm you.
+While spending a lot of time in the sun does not cause vitamin D toxicity, taking high amounts of supplements may harm you.

 The main consequence of toxicity is hypercalcemia, a condition characterized by excessive amounts of calcium in the blood.